System of National Accounts: International associations

+The first official estimates

-The first official estimates of national income were made in Australia (1886), Canada (1925), Soviet Russia (1925), Germany (1929), Netherlands (1931), New Zealand (1931), United States (1934), Turkey (1935), Yugoslavia (1937) and Switzerland (1939).
+The first official government estimates of national income were made in Australia (1886), Canada (1925), Soviet Russia (1925), Germany (1929), Netherlands (1931), New Zealand (1931), United States (1934), Turkey (1935), Yugoslavia (1937) and Switzerland (1939).
 In Britain, the Central Statistics Office established in 1941 created the first official white papers with annual estimates of national income and expenditure, which subsequently became a standard feature of the Blue Book.
-From the 1930s onward and especially during the reconstruction era after World War 2, more and more countries began to publish annual official estimates of gross national product and national income.
+In the United States, a national accounting system was in development after a report to the US Senate in 1934, based on initial studies of US national income.
+The first complete set of official US national income and product accounts, for the years 1929–1946 (in 48 tables), was published in July 1947.
+During the reconstruction era after World War 2, more and more countries began to publish annual official estimates of gross national product and national income, usually following SNA guidelines.

+The first global standards

-A recommendation for a global standard system for national accounts was first tabled at the United Nations in 1928.
-In the United States, a standard national accounting system was in development after a report to the US Senate in 1934, based on initial studies of US national income.
-At its eighth session held in April 1939, the UN Committee of Statistical Experts officially decided to create global standards for national accounts.
+A recommendation for a global standard system for national accounts was first tabled at the League of Nations in 1928.
+At its eighth session held in April 1939, the League of Nations Committee of Statistical Experts officially decided to create global standards for national accounts.
 Standards for banking accounts and balance of payments accounts were also to be created.
-However, the activities of the UN Committee were interrupted by World War 2 (1939–1945) and the work only resumed in December 1945, at its Princeton conference.
-The approach that the United Nations took was “no radical innovation, but a logical development of recent investigations in the field of national income”.
+However, the activities of the Committee were interrupted by World War 2 (1939–1945).
+The preparatory work resumed at its Princeton conference in December 1945.
+The approach that the United Nations subsequently took was "no radical innovation, but a logical development of recent investigations in the field of national income".

 The first global national accounts standard, SNA 1953, was an initiative of the United Nations Statistical Commission.
 The United Nations believed that the creation of internationally comparable economic data was essential for its own work, and that such data would also serve many other policymaking needs of government and intergovernmental agencies.
 UNSD provides a useful overview and summary of the historical evolution of SNA across the last eight decades, with supporting documentation.